 - Title – An initiated measure on legalizing marijuana for medical use.
 (Full Text)

-- If enacted, Initiated Measure 26 would establish a medical marijuana program for patients diagnosed with serious health conditions.
-With a recommendation from their doctor, a patient would be able to register for the program.
-It would also establish a system of dispensaries overseen by the Department of Health and require laboratory testing to ensure product safety.
+- Initiated Measure 26 establishes a medical marijuana program for patients diagnosed with serious health conditions.
+With a recommendation from their doctor, patients can register for the program and access medical marijuana.
+It also establishes a system of dispensaries overseen by the Department of Health and require laboratory testing to ensure product safety.
+The measure goes into effect on July 21, 2021

 Joe Biden (Democrat)